kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/memory-model.md

 ### The heap

 Objects are stored in a region of memory known as the *heap*.
 Remember that all values in Python are objects, so all Python values are indeed stored on the heap.
 Objects remain on the heap until they are no longer used by the program.
 At that point, their memory is reclaimed through a process called garbage collection.
-The details of this process are out of scope for us.

 Putting the ideas of a stack and a heap together, we can draw diagrams for the memory layout of a Python program.
 Take for example this program: